-In the second quarter of 2013, sales to non-U.S. customers accounted for 49 percent of our total sales.
+In the third quarter of 2013, sales to non-U.S. customers accounted for 50 percent of our total sales.
 These customers include both indigenous companies and multinational companies with expanding global presence.
 In addition to the global factors previously mentioned, international demand, particularly in emerging markets, has historically been driven by the strength of the industrial economy in each region, investments in infrastructure and expanding consumer markets.

 We use changes in Gross Domestic Product (GDP) and Industrial Production Index as indicators of the growth opportunities in each region where we do business.
-After a period of moderating growth rates, modest acceleration is expected in the latter half of the year.
-Industrial markets remain uneven around the world.
-Western Europe continues to operate in a recessionary environment, showing few signs of improvement throughout the remainder of our fiscal year; while emerging markets in Europe, the Middle East and Africa (EMEA) are expected to continue to exhibit stronger growth.
-In Asia, China's recovery is slower than expected and India's economy is very weak with no sign of improvement in the near term.
-In Latin America, Mexico's economy remains strong and Brazil's economy has returned to positive growth.
+Outside the U.S., we expect stable underlying market conditions.
+Europe continues in recession with flat conditions currently.
+In Asia, China's investment levels remain weak due to a combination of credit conditions, weakening exports and overcapacity, and India's economy remains weak.
+In Latin America, Mexico's industrial production growth rates have been stable for several months while Brazil's near-term growth has slackened on weak exports and a declining PMI.
 We still expect that emerging markets will be the fastest growing automation markets over the long term.